-Inventory, accounts receivable and accounts payable levels, payment terms and, where applicable, return policies are in accordance with the general practices of the electrical products industry and standard business procedures.
-See also Item 7.
-Management's Discussion and Analysis of Financial Condition and Results of Operations.
-Substantially all of the backlog existing at December 31, 2022 in the Electrical Solutions segment is expected to be shipped to customers in 2023.
-In the Utility Solutions segment, the backlog existing at December 31, 2022 includes backlog expected to be shipped during 2023, along with \$320 million of backlog of contracts that span multiple years, primarily related to long-term contracts of the Aclara business to deliver and install meters and grid monitoring sensor technology.
-The backlog of orders believed to be firm at December 31, 2022 was \$2,463.4 million compared to \$1,848.0 million at December 31, 2021.
+Substantially all of the backlog existing at December 31, 2023 in the Electrical Solutions segment is expected to be shipped to customers in 2024.
+In the Utility Solutions segment, substantially all of the backlog existing at December 31, 2023 is expected to be shipped during 2024, along with \$200 million of backlog of contracts that span multiple years, primarily related to long-term contracts of the Aclara business to deliver and install meters and grid monitoring sensor technology.
+The backlog of orders believed to be firm at December 31, 2023 was \$2,328 million compared to \$2,463 million at December 31, 2022.
 Although this backlog is important, the majority of Hubbell's revenues result from sales of inventoried products or products that have short periods of manufacture.